darktable-org/dtdocs/content/lighttable/overview.md

 W          fully zoom into the current image while the key is pressed Ctrl+W     fully zoom into the current image and show areas in focus
 ```

+_N.B.
+A color label will be added to all selected images if **any** of them do not currently have the label; otherwise the label will be removed from all selected images._